 Verdict: LastPass's encryption is solid, but the breaches raise trust concerns.
 If you used LastPass during 2022-2023, change your master password and enable MFA.

-- Password generator — customizable length and complexity
+- Password generator — customizable length (4-99 characters), complexity (uppercase, lowercase, numbers, symbols), and pronounceability

-- Secure notes — store sensitive text (credit cards, IDs, etc.)
+- Secure notes — store sensitive text (credit cards, IDs, bank accounts, software licenses)

 Sharing & Collaboration